dj1ch/HomeNet/README.md

 ## Project Roadmap

 * [ ] Create basic messaging w/ commands
+* [ ] Create custom method for anyone to advertise their presence to other instances of HomeNet
-* [ ] Allow the saving of clients like phone contacts
+* [x] Allow the saving of clients like phone contacts
 * [ ] Allow communication with these saved clients like DMs
 * [ ] Establish a method to ensure the security of the connection
 * [ ] (Maybe) Make an application that communicates with the ESP over BLE to send messages